Watch out for fake dealer sites

 Other Best Practices

 • Never transfer money to someone you don’t know.
-A demand for wired funds can be a red flag as scammers often don’t have a way to cash checks.
+A demand for wired funds can be a red flag.

 • Safely store documents that have your personal information, including financial documents.